coditori/highly-skilled-job-offers/README.md

 - [Resumeworded](https://resumeworded.com) (It's free)

 #### Don't use a general CV for all Job Applications!
-Try to match your skills with the Jop required skills, to do so you can use a [Job Match tool](https://www.jobscan.co/) to see how many similar skills you have.
+Try to match your skills with the job's required skills, to do so you can use a [Job Match tool](https://www.jobscan.co/) to see how many similar skills you have.

 ## 2- How to find or apply for a job?
 #### Recruiters